InstructSI/instructsi.github.io/_pages/instruct-eric.md

 ## Members

-The consortium of Instruct-ERIC comprises 15 member [countries](https://instruct-eric.org/countries) (Belgium, Czech Republic, Finland, France, Greece, Israel, Italy, Latvia, Lithuania, Netherlands, Portugal, Slovakia, Slovenia, Spain, and United Kingdom), plus European Molecular Biology Laboratory ([EMBL](https://www.embl.org/)) as an organization.
+The consortium of Instruct-ERIC comprises 16 member [countries](https://instruct-eric.org/countries) (Belgium, Czech Republic, Finland, France, Germany, Greece, Israel, Italy, Latvia, Lithuania, Netherlands, Portugal, Slovakia, Slovenia, Spain, and United Kingdom), plus European Molecular Biology Laboratory ([EMBL](https://www.embl.org/)) as an organization.

 [Slovenia joined Instruct-ERIC in May 2023](/administration/slovenia-joins-instruct-eric), and from July 1st, 2023 on researcher from Slovenia got the same opportunities for funded access to Instruct-ERIC services as researchers from other member countries.
 To integrate structural biology infrastructure and better connect researchers in Slovenia as well as to catalyze further development and investments, the [Instruct.SI consortium was established in 2022](/administration/instructsi-establishment).
 More information on Instruct.SI is available [here](/about/).